-Whitewall’s Art Advisory Expert Heidi Lee-Komaromi talked with several seasoned collectors and curators to learn about their different approaches to collecting art and figured out what are the most effective methods in creating a great collection.
+Whitewall’s Art Advisor Expert Heidi Lee-Komaromi talked with several seasoned collectors and curators to learn about their different approaches to collecting art and figured out what are the most effective methods in creating a great collection.
 Below is a five-step guide to help maximize the time and effort you have already put into your collection.

 5 Easy Steps to Refresh and Refine Your Art Collection.